Landing Zone

 -

-A home region selection where your Control Tower configuration will reside.
+A designated home region for your Control Tower configuration.

 -

-A KMS Key for encrypting Control Tower Resources with a suitable permissions policy
+A KMS Key for encrypting Control Tower resources with an appropriate permissions policy.

 -

-Logged in as an admin user, navigate to KMS in your root AWS account to create KMS Keys
+Log in as an admin user and navigate to KMS in your root AWS account.

 -